-The closest railway station to the ground is Blackpool South Railway Station which you can get from Preston Railway Station (For those coming from the North) and is around a ten minute walk away just walk up Seasiders Way to the ground.
-However fewer trains stop at this station.
+The championship Take the train to Blackpool South Railway and is around a ten minute walk away just walk up Seasiders Way to the ground.
+(However fewer trains stop at this station).

-Take the Northern Rail train to Blackpool North Railway Station which is around two miles away and a 30 minute walk to the ground walk down Talbot Road to the Promenades and then walk along till you get to Lytham Road turn left into there and continue up to Bloomfield Road where you turn right and the ground is in front of you (Good Food and pubs on this route).

-Most trains stop at Blackpool North Railway Station you get the Blackpool Bus

-Company 5 & 7 buses from Talbot Road which is two minutes from the station.
-Buses to Lytham St Anne's pass the end of Bloomfield Road (run every eight minutes) and get off at the Old Bridge House Pub (nice place for a stop) and walk down Lytham Road and turn left into Bloomfield Road the ground is on your right.

-Adults £22 Over 60's £18 Under 19's £10 Under 11's Free

-When accompanied by a paying adult.
+Take the train to Blackpool North Railway then walk straight and walk straight down Queen Street and then take the first right and take the Blackpool Bus Company 3 bus to Park/Westmorland Avenue then cross the road and take a right and follow it to the crossroads and walk straight on into Rigby Road and continue on till you get to McDonalds then take a left up the path into Seasiders Way the ground is on your right.
+Admission Adults £22 Over 60's £18 Under 19's £10 Under 11's Free\\ \\ When accompanied by a paying adult.

-The Old Bridge House pub on Lytham Road It is only short walk away (walk down Bloomfield Road towards the sea front and then turn right into Lytham Road and the pub is down on the right) and has screens showing Sky Sports.
+Where to have a Drink The Old Bridge House pub on Lytham Road It is only short walk away (walk down Bloomfield Road towards the sea front and then turn right into Lytham Road and the pub is down on the right) and has screens showing Sky Sports.
 The Auctioneer Pub on Lytham Road near Blackpool South Station.
 It's a 10 minutes' walk to the ground and serves good beer and excellent food.

-Bristol City

-Ground - Ashton Gate, Ashton Road, Bristol, BS3 2EJ

-Fax No: 0117 963 0600

-Ticket Office: 0117 963 0600 (Option 1)

-Capacity: 21,479 (all seated)

-Pitch Size: 115 x 75 yards

-Club Nickname: The Robins

-Year Ground Opened: 1904

-Undersoil Heating: Yes

-Shirt Sponsors: Mansion Bet

-Kit Manufacturer: Hummel

-Website: www.bcfc.co.uk

-Programme: £3.00

-Founded - 1894 (Bristol South End)

-Former Names - Bristol South End merged with Bedminster (1887) in 1901

-First Admitted to the Football League - 1901

-First Official Floodlit Match - Jan 1953

-Highest Attendance - 43,335 v.
-Preston North End 16 February 1935

-Highest Score for - 11-0 v.
-Chichester City FA Cup Round One 5 November 1960

-Highest Against - 0-9 v.
-Coventry City F.C. on the 28 April 1934 Highest Scorer in a Season - 36 Don Clark 1946/47 season

-Highest Scorer Overall - 351 Peter John Walter (John) Atyeo from 1951 - 66

-Player with most First Team Appearances - 646 Louis Anthony Carey from 1995 to 2014

-Football Tripper
+Bristol City Ground - Ashton Gate, Ashton Road, Bristol, BS3 2EJ Main Telephone No: 0117 963 0600 Fax No: 0117 963 0600 Ticket Office: 0117 963 0600 (Option 1) Capacity: 21,479 (all seated) Pitch Size: 115 x 75 yards Club Nickname: The Robins Year Ground Opened: 1904 Undersoil Heating: Yes Shirt Sponsors: Mansion Bet Kit Manufacturer: Hummel Website: www.bcfc.co.uk Programme: £3.00 History Facts & Records Founded - 1894 (Bristol South End) Former Names - Bristol South End merged with Bedminster (1887) in 1901 Years at Today's Ground - 114 years First Admitted to the Football League - 1901 First Official Floodlit Match - Jan 1953 Highest Attendance - 43,335 v.
+Preston North End 16 February 1935 Highest Score for - 11-0 v.
+Chichester City FA Cup Round One 5 November 1960 Highest Against - 0-9 v.
+Coventry City F.C. on the 28 April 1934 Highest Scorer in a Season - 36 Don Clark 1946/47 season Highest Scorer Overall - 351 Peter John Walter (John) Atyeo from 1951 - 66 Player with most First Team Appearances - 646 Louis Anthony Carey from 1995 to 2014

+Former Grounds

 St Johns Lane (1894 - 1904)

+Ground Guide

-The Atyeo stand named after Peter John Walter Atyeo there highest scoring and appearances till the most appearances record was taken by Lois Carey in 2013 at one end of the ground, covered all seated single tiered stand.
+The Atyeo stand named after Peter John Walter Atyeo there highest scoring and appearances till the

+most appearances record was taken by Lois Carey in 2013 at one end of the ground, covered all seated single tiered stand.
 It was opened in 1994, replacing a former open terrace and has made a great difference to the overall look of the ground.

 Other parts Ashton Gate Stadium have undergone major transformation recently with the building of two new stands and the refurbishment of a third.
 The most recent and largest edition is the new Lansdown Stand on the West side of the ground.
 Opened in August 2016 this huge stand has a capacity of around 11,000, spread over two tiers.
 It has a large lower tier, with a smaller one above, whilst in-between the tiers there is a row of corporate boxes stretching across its middle.
 The stand has quite a high roof with a strip of Perspex running across the top of the upper tier just below, to allow more light to get to the pitch.